fritzrehde/unsw-comp6991-workshops-24t3/README.md

-# unsw-comp6991-workshops-24t3
+# UNSW COMP6991 (Solving Modern Programming Problems with Rust) Workshop Notes 24T3

-Notes from the workshops I give for COMP6991 at UNSW.
+This repo contains a collection of notes I took before and during the workshops/tutorials I held for COMP6991 at UNSW in 24T3.